ucsd-cse110-sp23/cse-110-project-team-13/README.md

-Instructions for running SayIt Assistant.
+Instructions for running SayIt Assistant:
 1. Download the project source code.
 2. Run the SayIt.java file.
-  3. Click the "Ask Question" button and begin speaking your question.
+3. Either click "Create Account" or "Login" and enter your e-mail and password.
-  4. Click "Ask Question" again to stop recording your question.
+4. Click the "Start" button and begin speaking your voice command(Question, Delete Prompt, Setup Email, Create Email, or Send Email.
-  5. View the SayIt Assistant's response, and click "Save Question" to save the current question in the prompt history.
+5. View the SayIt Assistant's response/result.
-  6. Click "Load Question" to view past saved questions and their answers.
+6. Before sending any emails, ensure you setup your email first with the "Setup Email" voice command.
-  7. Click "Clear Saved Questions" to clear all saved questions from your prompt history.
+7. Send emails using the "Send Email" voice command

 Command Line Instructions for compiling and running: gradle build gradle run